McCaffrey Historic Trolley Building, Room 136

 - NMHU Media Arts Facebook page

-The Department of Media Arts & Technology includes instructional programs in media arts and software systems design.
+The Department of Media Arts and Technology includes instructional programs in media arts and software systems design.

 In its collaborative enterprises, the department provides opportunities for students to work closely with faculty and staff in its academic courses.
 Community organizations and cultural institutions join the department for many projects and activities.
 The department aims to incorporate elements from Northern New Mexico’s history of arts and innovation and the rich heritage of Hispanic and Native American cultures that are distinctive to the state of New Mexico.
 Ultimately, the department aims to prepare its students for an active professional life in each discipline through the knowledge, creativity, teaching skills, and dedication of its faculty and staff, showing excellence in teaching, experimentation, scholarship, and professional applications.